0203 291 2907or click to email us

 - Choose a country

-Adventure and walking safaris with expert local guides in South Africa, Botswana, Malawi, Namibia and Zimbabwe.
+We tailor-make adventure and walking safaris with expert local guides in South Africa, Botswana, Malawi, Namibia, Kenya and Zimbabwe.
 Book with confidence with ABTA protection and our local price guarantee.

 We have just arrived back after our 10 days in Kenya and Zanzibar.